 Competency in calculation of dosages shall be a prerequisite for entry into NSG/NSL 311/312.
-The student is required to have attained 100% proficiency in calculating dosage as measured by a paper and pencil test administered within the time frame prior to enrolling in NSG/NSL 311/312.
-Students who drop back a year because of not meeting pre-requisites for NSG 311/312, will need to repeat the drug calculations exam before entering clinical.
+The student is required to have attained 100% proficiency in calculating dosage as measured by a test administered within the time frame prior to enrolling in NSG/NSL 311/312.
+Students who drop back a year because of not meeting prerequisites for NSG 311/312, will need to repeat the drug calculations exam before entering clinical.